nmshd/documentation/_docs_integrate/14-connector-helm-chart.md

 The available Helm chart versions can be found [here](https://github.com/nmshd/cns-connector/pkgs/container/connector-helm-chart/versions).

-We provide a new Helm chart version for each new Connector release and each Helm chart will deploy the Connector in the charts version.
+We provide a new Helm chart version for each new Connector release and each Helm chart will deploy the Connector in the chart's version.
 (Helm chart version `3.2.1` deploys Connector version `3.2.1`)
 You can override the Connector version by setting the `image.tag` value in the Helm chart.

 ## Configuration